This post may contain affiliate links.

 Use these color by code worksheets with your preschool and kindergarten students as a lead into your talks about space, the planets, and astronauts.

 Space Color By Number

-These pages are also great for National Moon Day (on July 20) – a day set aside to celebrate the day the day Neil Armstrong stepped onto the moon.
+These free preschool printables are also great for National Moon Day (on July 20) – a day set aside to celebrate the day the day Neil Armstrong stepped onto the moon.